How much does it cost to hire a handyman?

 The average cost for hiring a handyman varies by experience, project scope and time.
 Homeowners should expect to pay either by the hour or for an entire project, but never pay the entire balance owed before work begins.
 Research and preparation can help lower costs and make sure your handyman's time is put to best use.

-Editor's Note: This article was originally published on May 20, 2013.
-We've updated it with 2013 cost data.
+Editor's Note: This is an updated version on af article that was originally published on May 20, 2013.